CorneliusKluge/DankiDemAnki/README.md

 The Anki-addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) is used for the distribution via GitHub.

 ## Before you start
+After a few weeks in the works, I noticed that not all collaborators are used to working with git.
+So, please, before starting, make sure you understand the basic principles of the git workflow, most importantly **pull**, **commit** and **push**.
+I recommend learning it by yourself in a sandbox project, and just trying it out.
+If you like dry theory though, go here: https://git-scm.com/doc <br>
+For visualisation of the git workflow: https://ndpsoftware.com/git-cheatsheet.html

+If you have firm knowledge of the basic git workflow, please proceed as following:
 * Please make sure Anki is running the most recent version.
 * Install [CrowdAnki](https://github.com/Stvad/CrowdAnki).
 * You should create a new Anki user dedicated to DankiDemAnki, because when importing Anki decks, all of the current user's data will be overwritten.